MichaelCurrin/twitterverse/docs/reports.md

 <Continent 3 supernameID=1 woeid=24865671 name='Asia' timestamp='datetime.datetime...)'>
 ```

-## Reports
+## Run reports

-Report on tweets and profiles or trends and places.
+Create report output using data stored in the DB.
+Reports are mostly focussed on tweets and profiles, or trends and places.
+Some print to the screen and some are CSV reports.

 This project includes a [lib/db_query](https://github.com/MichaelCurrin/twitterverse/tree/master/app/lib/db_query) section which allows DB queries to be done with the ORM or SQL.
 See [SQLObject documentation](http://www.sqlobject.org/) for more info.